Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

 ## Async processes and async values

 In the chemical machine, an asynchronous concurrent process (for short, an **async process**) is implemented as a computation that works with a special kind of data called **async values**.
-An async process can consume one or more input async values and may emit (zero or more) output async values.
+An async process can consume one or more input async value and may emit (zero or more) new async values.

 An async process must be declared using the `go { }` syntax.
 In order to activate one or more async processes, use the `site()` call.

-Async values are created out of ordinary values by calling special **emitters**.
+Async values are created out of ordinary values by calling special **async emitters**.
-Input and output async value emitters need to be declared separately using the special syntax `m[T]` where `T` is the type of the value:
+All async emitters must be declared before using them.
+A new async emitter is created using the special syntax `m[T]`, where `T` is the type of the value:

 ```tut
 import io.chymyst.jc._